 Your four legged friend will love it here, plenty of open spaces and many walks to discover right on your doorstep.

-Views from the top of the drive down to the cottage.
+Views from the top of the drive down towards the cottage.

 Looking at the side of the barn.